How to look after your traditional building, so that it can look after you

 This article summarises some of the most common and significant, moisture-related maintenance issues of older buildings, but is not exhaustive.
 We’ve got you covered though!

 We have an excellent opportunity to learn more in person at our award-winning Building Conservation Centre in Stirling, the Engine Shed.
-Why not join us on Friday 24 November 2023 for our learning event, Traditional Building Maintenance.
-Hurry, as booking is essential and will close a few days before.
+Why not join us on Tuesday 19 November 2024 for our learning event, Traditional Building Maintenance.

 If you can’t make our event, check out our Short Guide 9: Maintaining Your Home for lots more information, including an extensive summary table of Common Defects and Remedial Action on p37-41.